 - The actions or achievements for which the candidate is being considered must have made a positive impact in promoting firefighter health and safety at the local, state or national level.

 - The nomination must include at least two letters of support from elected officials who are familiar with the organization's leadership.
 It is not imperative that the elected officials serve at the same level (i.e., local, state or federal).

 The Selection Committee is comprised of three Board Members each from the Congressional Fire Services Institute and the National Fallen Firefighters Foundation, and the Chairperson of the CFSI National Advisory Committee, who will serve as Chair of the Selection Committee.
 The award recipient will be the sole decision of the Selection Committee.

 - All nominations must be received by February 27, 2015.

 - The recipient of the Senator Paul S. Sarbanes Fire Service Safety Leadership Award will be honored at the annual National Fire and Emergency Services Dinner held each spring in Washington, D.C.

-- The winning organization will receive a trip for two representatives to Washington, DC to attend the dinner.
-This includes airfare and hotel accommodations.
+- The winning organization will receive a trip for one representative to Washington, DC to attend the dinner.
+This includes coach-class airfare and hotel accommodations.